|

 - 431 BC - The wars between Sparta and Athens begin.
 They are called the Peloponnesian Wars.
 The wars will last 27 years with Sparta eventually conquering Athens in 404 BC.

-- 399 BC - The famous Greek philosopher Socrates is put to death for corrupting the youth of Athens with is his teachings.
+- 399 BC - The famous Greek philosopher Socrates is put to death for corrupting the youth of Athens with his teachings.

 - 386 BC - Greek philosopher and student of Socrates, Plato, founds the first institution of higher learning in the western world.
 It's called the Academy.